ashenafee/LoadrFX/index.md

 That's where Loadr comes in - a simple yet comprehensive downloader for videos hosted on either of the two platforms.

-With this tool, you can download lectures off MyMedia with their respective transcripts (only if origially enabled) and off YouTube (subtitle functionality coming soon).
+With this tool, you can download lectures off MyMedia with their respective transcripts (only if originally enabled) and off YouTube (subtitle functionality coming soon).
 Despite being able to download any video off YouTube (as the example below shows), the primary focus of this tool is to provide ease to UofT students in saving the content that they are **paying hard earned money for**.